Glassboy/GameRules/Warlords of Erewhon/DarkElfArmyList.md

 ### Dark Elf Guard
 Points Value: 132<BR>
 Special: You can include a maximum of one unit of Guard in your war band.
-You can not include a unit of Guard if you have also fielded a unit of Dark Elf Death Dealer
+You can not include a unit of Guard if you have also fielded a unit of Dark Elf Death Dealers.

 | Warriors Unit: Dark Elf Guard                    | Ag   | Acc | Str | Res  | Init | Co  | Special               |
 |:-------------------------------------------------|:----:|:---:|:---:|:----:|:----:|:---:|:----------------------|